dnkmmr69420/brew-user/README.md

 ## Three commands are added

-`brewsh` run this to enter a shell in the brew user
+- `brewsh` run this to enter a shell in the brew user

-`ebrew` execute commands with privleges of the brew user
+- `ebrew` execute commands with privleges of the brew user (WIP)

-`sbrew` runs the `brew` command as brew.
+- `sbrew` runs the `brew` command as brew.
 Works the same way as the brew command so args and flags would be the same as brew

-brew can be used for things that don't require writing data (like listing packages)
+The `brew` command can be used for things that don't require writing data (like listing packages).
+If you want to install, uninstall, or update packages, The `sbrew` command is needed.

 ## Installation